 Family therapy is a type of therapy that focuses on helping families communicate more effectively and resolve conflicts within the family system.
 The goal is to improve boundaries between family members and create healthier family dynamics.
-It is also often helpful for families dealing with a loss, mental illness or addiction of a family member, or other stressors.
+It is also often helpful for families dealing with a loss, mental illness of a family member, or other stressors.

 What is family therapy?